AlienX77-cmd/database-script/seed-scripts/ENHANCED-README.md

 2. Creating proper relationships between:

    - Companies and their CEOs (linked by company name in the Remark field)
-   - Companies and their Org Admins (linked by company name in email domains)
+   - Companies and their Org Admins (linked by company name in email domains or Company column)
-   - Companies and User Requests (linked by company name in email domains)
+   - Companies and User Requests (linked by company name in email domains or Company column)
    - PortalUserChangeRequests and PortalUserRequestLists (one-to-many relationship)

 3. Maintaining proper foreign key relationships and data consistency